naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Loader | Naninovel/Spawn- (Addressable, Project) | Configuration of the resource loader used with spawn resources.
+Loader | Spawn- (Addressable, Project) | Configuration of the resource loader used with spawn resources.

 </div>